Access to Higher Education Diploma (Social Science and Humanities)

 • Politics

-Students will need access to a computer, speakers, internet and camera to facilitate some online learning.
-If this is going to be difficult for you, please speak to the Admissions team.
+• Students will need access to a computer, speakers, internet and camera to facilitate some online learning.
+However, if this is going to be difficult for you, please speak to the Admissions team.

 Accreditation